OctoMind-dev/debugtopus/README.md

 * `-u, --url <local-url>` - an url of your app you want the tests to be run against
 ### Optional
 * `-i, --id <test-case-id>` - ID of the test case you want to run locally - if not provided will run all test cases in the specified target
+* `-e, --environmentId <environment-id>` - ID of the environment you want your test case to use - if not provided will run all test cases in default environment
 * `-o, --octomindUrl <octo-url>` - defaults to production app `app.octomind.dev`.
 Used by octoneers to test against different environments

 ## Usage